SaltwaterC/envelope-encryption-tools/README.md

  * `IV` - randomly generated 128 bit initialisation vector to be used with AES-256-CBC
  * `NONCE` - randomly generated 96 bit nonce to be used with AES-256-GCM - bear in mind that this library uses "iv" as variable name

 `x-amz-matdesc` won't be used, but it's being set to an empty JSON object to avoid interoperability issues.
-Please observe the [INTEROPERABILITY](interoperability) subproject for more details.
+Please observe the [interoperability](interoperability) subproject for more details.

 ### Envelope V1